Skip to main content

 • Maintain legal compliance and adherence to sports authorities’ rules and regulations

-ADs must also ensure that the players have what they need to perform, including uniforms, equipment and a place to practice and play, often coordinating with other departments, such as janitorial or maintenance.
-Because sports can sometimes compete for scheduling with other activities as well as class time, the AD must form collegial relationships with teachers and faculty so that every student has the support needed to be a good student and a good player.
+ADs must also ensure that the players have what they need to perform, including uniforms, equipment and a place to practice and play, often coordinating with other departments.
+Additionally, sports can compete for scheduling with other activities and class time.
+The AD must form collegial relationships with teachers and faculty so that every student has the support needed to be a good student and a good player.

 What Skills Should an Athletic Director Have?

-As an AD, you should be flexible, versatile and quick to adapt.
+If you aspire to becoming an AD, you will need to be flexible, versatile and quick to adapt.
 High school and college sports exist in fast-changing and high-energy environments, and managing schedules, staff and students will take patience.
 Other important qualities include:

-• Ability to communicate effectively both verbally and through written methods
+• The ability to communicate effectively both verbally and through written methods

 • Strong organizing skills

-• Willingness to serve and inspire others through your example
+• A willingness to serve and inspire others through your example

-• Familiarity with basic technology and an openness to new sports management tools
+• A familiarity with basic technology and an openness to innovations in educational technology and new sports management tools

 • A love of sports and an appreciation for good sportsmanship